cedarmora/lifestyle-choice-emissions/README.md

 compare to a more local trip?

 # Technologies
-Built in Python, Flask, Docker, and React
+Built in Python, Flask, Docker, and React (through Webpack and Babel)

 # How to Run It
 First install docker and docker-compose using the setup.sh script.